Sailing Off Brazil

 Does he miss it?
 “No, 44 years was plenty.
-I’ve been retired almost five months now,” Darrell grinned.
+I’m retired almost five months now,” Darrell grinned.
 The light winds of the morning retired as well, leaving us with a quiet air and the imagery of 20-foot seas.

 Submariner Goes Sailing

 A motley crew of relatives from all over Hampton Roads surprised Robert Martin with a birthday sail on the York River.
-He’s retired and became a locksmith in his second career.
+He became a locksmith in his second career.
 “I deal mostly in rental cars, getting them open for customers.
 You can no longer use the old ramming rod as it will damage the parts of the window beyond repair.
 I have to use special small balloons to move the parts so I can get the rod in there.”
 It sounded like robotic surgery.

 With us was a stately fellow named Mike Kennedy who bore a ballcap reading Retired Submariner.
 I mentioned that this is the 50th anniversary of the loss of the Scorpion at sea and he brightened at that.

 “We were out in the Mediterranean and I was on a destroyer.
 We encountered the Scorpion and learned she was headed home but short a cook.
 So we loaned them one of our cooks.
 He laughed as he departed because he said he would beat us home to Norfolk.
 But the Scorpion went down.